rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 The plugin is in early stages but as of now supports:

-- Handling events at multiple points of your stage pipeleine.
+- Handling events at multiple points of your stage pipeline.
 - Sending events to specific, or all scripts.
 - Setting event priority to order your callbacks.
-- Defining custom state and API's at initialization.
+- Defining custom state and APIs at initialization.
 - Sending run-time error events (to for example show them in an in-game console).
 - One-shot scripts.